 Use the Select All Filter Toggle

-Quickly select or deselect all items in a pivot table filter by using the Select All filter toggle.
+Quickly select or deselect all items in the filter by using the Select All filter toggle.
 This can be very handy when dealing with a long list of items.
 You can quickly deselect all and then manually select a small number of items or quickly select all and manually deselect a small number of items.

 Defer Layout Update

 You can defer updating the pivot table while you make changes in the PivotTable Fields window.
-This is generally only useful if your pivot table is connected to a very large data source and you need to make many changes to the layout of the pivot table.
+This is generally only useful if your table is connected to a very large data source and you need to make many changes to the layout.
 This option is more useful for connections to external data sources as pivot tables with any data you can fit into Excel should be pretty responsive.

 - Check the Defer Layout Update box in the PivotTable Fields window.

-- Make the changes to your pivot table layout in the Filters, Columns, Rows or Values section.
+- Make the changes to your layout in the Filters, Columns, Rows or Values section.
 Your pivot table will remain static.

-- Press the Update button.
-Now your pivot table will update to reflect all the changes made.
+- Press the Update button and your table will update to reflect all the changes made.

 Add or Remove Fields Using the Check Box